Message from the representative

 The first is dissemination of information, the second is support for standardization and practical application, and the third is providing places for exchanges and collaboration.

 For example, we hear extreme opinions on quantum computers; some insists that quantum computers outperform conventional computers in all the areas that require large-scale computation, while others emphasize the technical problems on constructing large-scale computers and insist that quantum computers are meaningless.
 We believe that such an excessive expectation as well as denial is harmful to the sound growth of technology.
-The Quantum ICT Forum will work to establish proper understanding in society by disseminating scientifically based information and correctly conveying the current status, future possibilities, and even limits of the quantum ICT.
+The Quantum Forum will work to establish proper understanding in society by disseminating scientifically based information and correctly conveying the current status, future possibilities, and even limits of the quantum technology .

 Next I would like to cover our support for standardization and practical application.
 It will be important to strengthen our bargaining power to make our technologies adopted as international standards and to dominate related technologies.
 We have already committed to international standardization activities for quantum cryptography at ITU-T, ISO, and the European standardization organization (ESTI).
 We provide technical assistance in standardization activities for quantum cryptography.
 Recently, Y3800, ITU-T’s first recommendation on quantum cryptography, was adopted based on proposals from Japan.
 We will continue to support standardization of quantum cryptography as well as quantum computers and quantum measuring/sensing, which are expected to start soon.

-Also, when considering application of quantum ICT, it will be important to try various ideas using actual devices in actual environment.
+Also, when considering application of quantum technology, it will be important to try various ideas using actual devices in actual environment.
 Quantum cryptographic systems and network are already under test on the Tokyo QKD Network.
 We are working as a go-between for device developers and users, by offering a test-bed environment for quantum computers and quantum measuring/sensing.

-Finally, the Quantum ICT Forum provides an open space for exchanges and collaboration.
+Finally, the Quantum Forum provides an open space for exchanges and collaboration.
 In future R&D, we need to consider application even in the basic research phase; the linear model is no longer sufficient.
-To promote quantum ICT activity, unified R&D activities over quantum cryptography, quantum computers, quantum measuring/sensing, and classical (non-quantum) are crucially important.
-Moreover, quantum ICT is based on a broad range of disciplines including mathematics, physics, electrical engineering, information science, computer engineering, machine learning, and quantum chemistry as well as social science in the future.
+To promote quantum technology activity, unified R&D activities over quantum cryptography, quantum computers, quantum measuring/sensing, and classical (non-quantum) are crucially important.
+Moreover, quantum technology is based on a broad range of disciplines including mathematics, physics, electrical engineering, information science, computer engineering, machine learning, and quantum chemistry as well as social science in the future.
 We will go forward with collaboration for people of various backgrounds as well of those in different positions such as basic research and application research/industrialization, seeds and needs, or industry/academia/government, and for those in different fields.
 We will promote such inter-field collaboration by providing opportunities for personnel exchanges, interdisciplinary workshops, and so on.
-The Quantum ICT Forum will also support education in quantum technologies and contribute to fostering human resources prepared for quantum ICT.
+The Quantum Forum will also support education in quantum technologies and contribute to fostering human resources prepared for quantum technology.

-The Quantum ICT Forum has its roots in the Meeting of the representatives on commissioned research projects on Quantum Information and Communication research funded by National Institute of Information and Communications Technology (NICT) started in September 2001.
+The Quantum Forum has its roots in the Meeting of the representatives on commissioned research projects on Quantum Information and Communication research funded by National Institute of Information and Communications Technology (NICT) started in September 2001.
 In this meeting, researchers and officers from NICT and the Ministry of Internal Affairs and Communications gathered to discuss the research activities and promotion scheme.
 Since then, the forum’s structure has evolved to deepen collaboration with people in related fields and overseas.

-To respond the global attention on quantum information technology, in October 2017, the Quantum ICT Forum was established with the participation of a broader range of people with interest in quantum information technology, including potential users.
+To respond the global attention on quantum information technology, in October 2017, the Quantum Forum was established with the participation of a broader range of people with interest in quantum information technology, including potential users.
 Upon discussions on the direction for the future, in October 2018, we decided to restructure the forum as a general incorporated association in order to work more autonomously over the long term.
 Preparations were thus conducted with registration as a general incorporated association being made on May 30, 2019, and we have started full activities in November 2019.

 A forum was an open space in ancient Rome, where people gathered, learned, or traded, as well as making discussions.
-We at the Quantum ICT Forum too aim to be a venue for people gathering and performing open technical development that advances quantum iICT to bring about a creative and innovative society.
+We at the Quantum Forum too aim to be a venue for people gathering and performing open technical development that advances quantum technology to bring about a creative and innovative society.

-I thus close my greetings by asking for your support into the future in order to advance the Quantum ICT Forum and Japan’s quantum technologies.
+I thus close my greetings by asking for your support into the future in order to advance the Quantum Forum and Japan’s quantum technologies.

 Representative Director

-Quantum ICT Forum
+Quantum Forum